attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 Ant build using Eclipse
 ---

 Eclipse provides an easy way to run ant builds.

-Right-Click (command click, etc.) on the file **build.xml** in the Package Explore to open the contextual menu
+    1 Right-Click (command click, etc.) on the file **build.xml** in the Package Explorer to open the contextual menu
-Select Run As -> Ant Build
+    2 Select Run As -> Ant Build
-The default target will build the entire SDK and produce a .war file.
+    3 The default target will build the entire SDK and produce a .war file.
-Choose a target and click **Run**.
+    4 Choose a target and click **Run**.

 Deploy the .war File